JoeHO888/SpringMVC/README.md

 # SpringMVC

-clone this repo, then ./gradlew bootRun
+clone this repo, then ./gradlew bootRun, after so browse to http://localhost:8080/